gizm00/esp8266_micropython_lab/README.md

 3. In another terminal/command window, setup a test publisher and send some messages.
 You should see these show up in your subscriber terminal
 `mosquitto_pub -h 127.0.0.1 -i testPublish -t debug -m 'Hello World'`

+* Install [mqtt-spy](https://github.com/eclipse/paho.mqtt-spy/wiki/Downloads) for visualization of MQTT messages.
+Once you have mosquitto setup (see below) you can test out mqtt-spy following the [getting started](https://github.com/eclipse/paho.mqtt-spy/wiki/GettingStarted) instructions.
+Version 0.5.3 of mqtt-spy is available in this repo under the "tools" directory

+* Time permitting, we will be going over TLS/SSL which involves generating and using certificates and key files.
+While not mandatory, if you want to generate these files during the tutorial you can the shell scripts under "tools" in this repo for Linux and MacOS and refer to "Linux-MacOS_SSL_Client_Certs_RockingD_Labs.pdf".
+For Windows, install openssl and follow the instructions in the "Windows Mosquitto SSL Configuration.pdf" under tools from [steves-internet-guide](http://www.steves-internet-guide.com/downloads/).
+Micropython doesn't presently support SSL certificate verification, so we will just be using this on localhost; it's not a big deal if you can't get this to work.

 * Optionally, install the driver for the ESP8266.
 We won't be using this to connect to the ESP, but if you wanted to have a backup option or are just curious you can add this driver.
 I've verified that the firmware we are using (see firmware/ in this repo) works with the Mac driver
     - [MacOS](https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver)